khalil5754/khalil5754.github.io/_posts/2023-03-28-your-new-blog-post.md

-# Using Window Functions, Variables, Date Manipulation, Imputation, and Loops in SQL Server.
+# Using Window Functions, Variables, Date Manipulation, Imputation, and Loops in SQL Server

 Many of SQL's most useful tools are much less well known than one would expect.